MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: DC Machines

-4. The direction of rotation of a dc generator is found out by
+4. The direction of rotation of a dc motor is found out by

 5 / 5